Updated: July 09, 2024 7 mins read Published: January 30, 2024

 Over-spraying herbicides puts pressing challenges on the agriculture industry.
 Farmers spend $25 billion per year buying 3 billion pounds of herbicides.
 But a huge volume of these chemicals never reaches weeds.
 Rather, it lands on soil or healthy plants or is carried away with rainwater.
 Applying conventional spraying technology, farmers lose money on herbicides that are sprayed in vain.
 Furthermore, these chemicals contaminate the soil, harming the environment; meanwhile, the weeds themselves develop herbicide resistance.

 The reason for this inefficiency lies in the poor precision of broadcast sprayers.
-AgriTech providers claim that smart spraying solutions can lower the costs of herbicides by 90% due to selective application on weeds only.
+AgriTech providers claim that smart spraying technology can lower the costs of herbicides by 90% due to selective application on weeds only.
 Some of the most prominent technologies enabling farmers to advance from broadcast to smart spraying are GPS guidance, machine learning algorithms, and computer vision for weed recognition.

 To help agribusinesses save money and the environment, let’s figure out how advanced technologies can shape smart spraying solutions for sustainable, precise, and cost-efficient herbicide application.